 We refer to it as "Selective" hearing because it does, indeed, seem to be sporadic.
 Sometimes they hear us.
 Sometimes they don't.
 If we ask our teenager to take out the garbage, they don't hear us.
 If we ask them whether to buy dill pickle chips or sour cream and onion, they are quick to reply, "Both!".
 Interesting phenomenon, eh?

-Aside from great sales figures, the lowest prices in Ontario, and high satisfaction rate, we haven’t had to sacrifice our two-hour long Advanced Hearing Tests, which enable us to program your hearing aids better than you’ve ever experienced them before.
+Aside from great sales figures, the lowest prices in Ontario, and high satisfaction rate, we haven’t had to sacrifice our ninety-minute Advanced Hearing Tests, which enable us to program your hearing aids better than you’ve ever experienced them before.
 What makes UBHearing different from all other hearing aid providers?
 What's the secret to our success?